Larawiz/docs/docs/model-relations/has-one-or-many-through.md

 A [has-one-through](https://laravel.com/docs/eloquent-relationships#has-one-through) or [has-many-through](https://laravel.com/docs/eloquent-relationships#has-many-through) is made simple with just issuing the model you want to reach to.

 For example, let's say a Country can have many Users, and each User can have many Posts.
-While there is no direct connection between the Country and the Posts, the Country can access the Post _through_ the User model themselves.
+While there is no direct connection between the Country and the Posts, the Country can access the Post _through_ the User model itself.

-:::: tabs :options="{ useUrlFragment: false }"
-::: tab "YAML" id="has-one-or-many-through-yaml"
+Essentially, `Country:id <- User:country_id <- Post:user_id`.

 ```yaml{4,8,13}
 models:
   Country: